 - Punch holes, from the outside of the tire, into the designated knobs.
 You can drill the hole, however, drilling tends to tear the fabric and thus weakens the tire.
 Caution you don’t need a million screws in there!
-Too many screws just slows you down.
+Too many screws just slow you down.

-- Use Robertson bit in the drill to drive the screws in the tire from the inside.
+- Use the Robertson bit in the drill to drive the screws in the tire from the inside.

 - Put liner inside tire and make sure it covers the screw heads